 The concept of using stories as a therapeutic tool is not new.
 In ancient Greece and Rome, stories were used for education and conveying moral values.
 However, the formal recognition of fairy tale therapy as a therapeutic method occurred only in the 20th century, when psychologists and educators began to appreciate the importance of stories in the healing process and supporting children's development.

-Fairy tale therapy works in several ways.
+Fairy tale therapy – sometimes written as fairytale therapy – works in several different ways.
 Firstly, stories help children understand and process their emotions.
 By identifying with the characters in fairy tales, children can experience and resolve their own emotional conflicts in a safe, fictional world.
 Secondly, fairy tales can serve as an educational tool, helping children learn to cope with difficult situations and understand the consequences of their actions.

 Practical applications of fairy tale therapy